 If successful fit, Susan will have the option to buy this at a discount.

 …to come after first fitting of undergarments and bodice mockup…

-This will be the very period correct (1740-1775) Round-eared smaller cap of the middle of the century design.
-It will be of sheer ivory linen and made entirely by hand, having a string adjustment back as historically correct.
+This is the very period correct (1740-1775) Round-eared smaller cap of the middle of the century design of sheer ivory linen and made entirely by hand, having a string adjustment back as historically correct.
 Susan will be able to wear it any way desired – high on the head like a teacup for the upper class, or full over all the hair as a working woman would wear it to keep her hair out of the way.